What is a Landing Page for Plumbers?

 A headline like this speaks to the customer’s need (Your Leaks) and offers a solution (Fixed Fast).
 And remember, 90% of people who read your headline will also read your call to action (CTA), which segues nicely into the next topic…

 Insert Compelling Calls to Action

 Your call to action must be as compelling as your headline.
-The good news is that you can apply the same principle to your CTA’s as your headlines.
-Again, think about the problem the visitor may be facing based on the landing page itself.
+The good news is that you can apply the same principle to your CTAs as your headlines.
+Again, consider the problem the visitor may face based on the landing page itself.

-CTA’s like “Call today” or “Contact us now” isn’t as compelling because they don’t compel the reader.
+CTAs like “Call today” or “Contact us now” aren’t as compelling because they don’t compel the reader.
 You have to make the CTA personal and dynamic.
 Here’s another CTA bonus tip: switch the perspective of the CTA to the first person.

-And when there is a statement attached to a link that resolves their issue or will take them to where they want to go, they are more likely to click.
-Using the leak repair example yet again, your first-person CTA may read something like “Fix my leak now.”
+And when a statement is attached to a link that resolves their issue or will take them to where they want to go, they are more likely to click.
+Using the leak repair example yet again, your first-person CTA may read something like, “Fix my leak now.”

 Focus on Minimalism for Your Landing Page

-It may be tempting to add lots of photos and text to your landing page, but remember that people who visit your pages want to solve a problem quickly.
+Adding lots of photos and text to your landing page may be tempting, but remember that people who visit your pages want to solve a problem quickly.